michenriksen/gitrob/README.md

     Number of repository commits to process (default 500) -debug
     Print debugging information
+-enterprise-upload-url string
+    Upload URL for Github Enterprise (defaults to the URL set in -enterprise-url if any) -enterprise-url string
+    URL for Github Enterprise (/api/v3/ will be appended if not included) -enterprise-user string
--github-access-token string
+    Username for Github Enterprise (defaults to first target) -github-access-token string
     GitHub access token to use for API requests
 -load string